fxrahul/Responsive-Dashboard-using-MERN/README.md

 Responsive Dashboard is the project based on Create, Read, Update and Delete (CRUD) operations using MongoDB, ExpressJS, ReactJS and NodeJS (MERN).

 ### Motivation
-I came across MERN Stack Developmet after having hands on experience on PHP - Laravel.
+I came across MERN Stack Development after having hands on experience on PHP - Laravel.
 I always love learning new and interesting technologies, I was really amazed after knowing that only JavaScript can be used for Full Stack Development.
 So, here I am developing a responsive dashboard using MERN.

 ### Screenshots